From Boom to Ban: The Implications of India’s Online Gaming Act, 2025

 Keywords:

-Online Gaming Bill 2025, E-Sports, Digital Policy, Real Money Gaming (RMG), Gaming Regulation, Digital Economy
+Online Gaming Act 2025, E-Sports, Digital Policy, Real Money Gaming, Gaming Regulation, Digital Economy

 Abstract

-The Online Gaming Act 2025, passed by the Central Government, introduces a nationwide ban on real-money games in India, reshaping a sector that provides employment to thousands and contributes significantly to the country's tax revenue.
-While the government claims that the bill is a safeguard to society against addiction, fraud, and social harm, it threatens investors' confidence as well as places around 1,00,000 jobs at risk.
-This article examines the gaming industry's growth potential, economic contribution, and the implications of the ban, drawing on the experiences of China's restrictive model and Korea's success in E-Sports.
-It advocates for a balanced regulatory approach that protects consumers while ensuring sustainable growth practices for the country's online gaming economy.
+The Promotion and Regulation of Online Gaming Act, 2025, marks an important turning point in India’s digital policy landscape.
+It introduces a nationwide ban on real-money games in India, a major regulatory shock that has affected several companies and employment in the sector.
+The government claims that the bill is a safeguard to society against addiction, fraud, and social harm.
+We examine the gaming industry's growth potential in India, its economic contribution, and the implications of the ban, drawing on the experiences of China's restrictive model and Korea's success in E-Sports.
+Given the specific context of India, this Act may offer a regulatory approach that protects consumers, while ensuring sustainable growth practices for the country's online gaming economy.

 References